 The forms you need to obtain a protective order are available from the police or the courts.
-Forms are also available online at https://courts.alaska.gov/forms/index.htm and this website also offers directions on filing for an order.
+Forms are also available on line at www.state.ak.us/courts/forms.htm and this website also offers directions on filing for an order.
 It is not necessary to have an attorney to obtain a protective order, but you may consult an attorney if you choose.

-If your abuser or stalker violates any provisions of the order, it is very important that you contact the police immediately by calling 911.
+If your abuser or stalker violates any provisions of the order, it is very important that you contact the police immediately by calling 911 or immediately call the police.

-Prosecuting Agencies Are There to Help
+Prosecuting Agencies Are There To Help

-If the perpetrator has been charged, and you would like to follow the progress of the case, you may contact the nearest District Attorney's Office or Municipal Prosecutor's Office.
+If the perpetrator has been charged, and you would like to follow the progress of the case, you may contact the nearest District Attorney's Office, or Municipal Prosecutor's Office.
 They may also have a designated victim/witness coordinator who is available to assist you during the length of the case.
-You can find the contact information for your local prosecutor's office on the very back of this booklet.
+You can find the contact information for your local prosecutor's office on the back of this booklet.